Jerónimo Martins – Building a culture that drives growth

 - We believe in doing the right thing

-Each value was supported by clear behavioural statements – observable, specific descriptions of what each value looks like in practice at every level of the organisation.
+To bring these values to life, each was supported by clear behavioural statements – observable, specific descriptions of what each value looks like in practice at every level of the organisation.
 This is the critical step most values programmes skip.
 Without behavioural translation, values remain abstract.
-With it, they become a practical guide for how to work.
+By contrast, with it, they become a practical guide for how to work.

 Embedding the Values at scale

 Defining compelling values is the beginning, not the end.
 The organisations that see genuine culture change are those that treat embedding as a discipline in its own right.
-At The Team, our experience with organisations including bp and NatWest Group has taught us that values only change behaviour when they are designed into the everyday architecture of organisational life.
+At The Team, our work with organisations including bp and NatWest Group has shown that values only change behaviour when organisations build them into the everyday architecture of work.

 For Jerónimo Martins, we developed a phased communications and activation strategy designed to move employees through four distinct stages: inspire, educate, embed and sustain.
 The plan was built around: